Multibit-Legacy/multibit-hd/mbhd-brit/src/test/resources/redeemer/readme.txt

 The keyring for the redeemer tests was constructed using GPG.

-This is the log of how it was constructed:
+This is the log of how it was constructed (on a Mac):
+The password used was 'password'.

 # Start the gpg-agent
 > gpg-agent --homedir "$(pwd)" --daemon